JBuongio/jbuongio.github.io/_pages/sci_comm.md

 permalink: /sci_comm/
 ---

-<p align = "center" > <b>Science communication bootcamp<br>
+<<h2 align = "center" ; "font-size:160%"> <b>Science communication bootcamp<br>
-put on by the American Institute of Biological Sciences</b></p>
+put on by the American Institute of Biological Sciences</b></h2>

 <p align = "center">
   <img src='/images/blogpic/communication.jpg' style="width: 40%; float: center;"/><br/></p>
 <p align= "justify">

 In recent years, the proliferation of anti-science rhetoric has increased substaintally.
 The spread of misinformation and distrust of scientific sources not only poses a great danger to our health and our environment, but it also diminishes our standing globally.
-This leaves us with the question:<br>  <p style="font-size:130%;"> <b>how do we stop false narratives about science?</b></p>
+This leaves us with the question:<br>  <h1 style="font-size:130%;"> <b>how do we stop false narratives about science?</b></h1>

 The answer is simple, yet incredibly difficult: improve science communication.
 Unfortunately, past generations of scientists who have adopted the “guru on a hill” personality helped cultivate the